Lara Trump Says That Timing Of Joe Biden Accusations Is ‘Very Convenient’

 — This Week (@ThisWeekABC) April 3, 2019

 Trump also addressed her father-in-law and his tweet that featured Biden’s video edited to poke fun of his touchy-feely nature.
-She claims that he’s “having fun with” the situation, and said that the president’s sense of humor is something “we can always count on.”
+She claims that he’s “having fun with” the situation and said that the president’s sense of humor is something “we can always count on.”

 America’s Newsroom co-host Sandra Smith also asked Trump if the accusations should disqualify Biden from the race, which she left in the hands of Democratic voters.

-Despite the allegations, The Inquisitr reported that sources claim former president Barack Obama privately believes that Biden would make an “excellent president.”
+Despite the allegations, The Inquisitr reported that sources claim former President Barack Obama privately believes that Biden would make an “excellent president.”
 One source claims that the two are still in touch and remain close friends.

 Obama has yet to publicly comment on the scandal, which Dana Perino — who was the White House press secretary under President George W. Bush for a period of time — says is the best move.
 She claims that his endorsement could make or break the Democratic primary, suggesting that he should wait until the end to do so — and only if things get ugly.